-Assignments- Summer 2019
+Assignments- Summer 2020-2021

-- ❖ Assignment #1 Read pp. 1-96 in the textbook.
-Read these pages as an introduction to colonial America.
+- ❖ Assignment #1 Read pp. 1-108 in the American Yawp on-line textbook.
+(Note: these are the textbook pages not the pdf pages) Read these pages as an introduction to colonial America, paying particular attention to pp. 28-108 (Chapters 2-4), which is focused on Colonial America.
 As with all readings this year, keep in mind the learning objectives as you read; these are some of the essential things you must know.
-Also, you have been given a list of key terms for this unit.
-Look for them as you read, and get to know them (note that they may not all be in the summer reading- some you will cover in September). - ❖ Assignment #2- After doing the introductory reading, it's time to do some writing.
+Attached below is a list of key terms for this unit.
+Look for them as you read, and define them on your terms list as you go.
+They will become the nuts and bolts of future discussions. - ❖ Assignment #2- After doing the introductory reading, it's time to do some writing.
 Instructions for this assignment are noted on the attached sheet entitled "BOATS-R-US COLONIAL RELOCATION SERVICES, INC." You are to write a fictitious letter describing a colonial region; either Chesapeake Virginia, Massachusetts, or Pennsylvania.
-The colony you should focus on is indicated in the upper corner of this sheet with a "V" (Virginia), "M" (Massachusetts) or "P" (Pennsylvania).
+The colony you should focus on determined by the first letter of your last name.
+Students with last names beginning A-G will focus on Virginia; last names beginning with H-P will write about Massachusetts Bay; and last names beginning with Q-Z should write about Pennsylvania in their letter.
 Do not be overly concerned about the timeframe of this letter- it may be as broad as you need (within the rough confines of 1607 - 1720) to convey some sense of the region.
 Your goal is to describe the region in a way that your client, Lord Walker, will find helpful.
 All the background you should need is contained in the pages you have read and your current understanding.
-You may also find helpful information on "your" colony in chapters in your textbook.
+Be thorough!
 Be creative!
 Have fun! - ❖ Assignment #3- Analysis of a key historical question.
 The origins of American slavery is our test case.
 You are presented with a series of "primary" and "secondary" sources that relate to the issue of slavery and racial prejudice.
 Your job is to use these sources to formulate an answer to three questions.
-Your answers need not be formal essays, but you must use complete sentences.
+Your answers need not be formal essays, but you must use complete sentences and probably be several paragraphs as these are complex questions.
 Write a 2-3 paragraphs to answer each question but most importantly, indicate how you came to your conclusion by specifically citing evidence from specific sources and identifying the source by its name, date and author.
 Numbers are provided (P3, S6, etc.) to clarify your references but you should be clear about the context of the source.
 Show you know how to interpret a source and weave it seamlessly into your writing (think FIRC people!)